 "pauper" — hecontinued to spend lavishly and maintained a 900-acreestate in Loretto, Pennsylvania, and a $3 millionRenaissance palace on Riverside Drive until his death in 1939.
 He lived his last years on borrowed money, however, and left behind an insolvent estate with debts and obligations totaling over $1.7 million.Ironically, had his executors waited a little longer to liquidate his investments, the rising pre-war market would have increased their value sufficiently to cover all his debts.

 - Howard Hopson was a former New York utility regulator who, along with John Mange, bought up Associated Gas and Electric Company (AGECO), a conglomeration of electric and gas companies in New York, Ohio, and Pennsylvania in the early 1920s.
-By 1929 Hopson had turned AGECO into one of the country’s largest utility holding companies; unfortunately he did so largely through fraud, as AGECO essentially became a huge pyramid scheme which always managed to stay one step ahead of its lenders and stockholders.
-Hopson’s financial shenanigans were one of the driving forces behind the passage of the Public Utility Holding Company Act (PUHCA) in 1935 and the establishment of regional, regulated utilities.
+By 1929 Hopson had turned AGECO into one of the country's largest utility holding companies, but unfortunately he did so largely through fraud, as AGECO essentially became a huge pyramid scheme which always managed to stay one step ahead of its lenders and stockholders.
+Hopson's financial shenanigans were one of the driving forces behind the passage of the Public Utility Holding Company Act (PUHCA) in 1935 and the establishment of regional, regulated utilities.
 AGECO declared bankruptcy in 1940 and was reorganized after World

 War IIas General Public Utilities (GPU).